neuronsimulator/nrn/programming/python.rst

             childsec.connect(parentsegment, childx)

-        In the first form parentx and childx are optional with default values of 1 and 0 respectively.
-Parentx must be 0 or 1.
-In the second form, childx is optional and by default is 0.
-The parentsegment must be either parentsec(0) or parentsec(1).
+        In the first form parentx and childx are optional with default values of 1 and 0 respectively. ``childx`` must be 0 or 1 (orientation of the child).
+Parentx is in the range [0 - 1] but will actually be connected to the center of the parent segment that contains parentx (or exactly at 0 or 1).

         sec.cell() returns the cell object that 'owns' the section.
 The return value is None if no object owns the section (a top level section), the